purifyjs/core/README.md

 There are many frontend libraries available for building SPAs, but most of them are either too complex or a mess of "features" that are just duct tape solutions.<br/>
 Many have good sides, and some are better than others, but still have bad sides.<br/>

-In React, reactivy is not great, most of the time you have to ask yourself "Will it re-render?".
+In React, reactivity is not great, most of the time you have to ask yourself "Will it re-render?".
 And Svelte's problem is the components.
-Components in Svelte has this nice reactivity thanks to their compiler.<br/>
+Components in Svelte have this nice reactivity thanks to their compiler.<br/>
-But when you try to make more complex combination of reactive values with it, it starts to become problamatic.<br/>
+But when you try to make more complex combinations of reactive values with it, it starts to become problematic.<br/>
 It becomes even more problematic when you try to combine stores with compiled reactive values that you have to find hacky solutions around.<br/>
-MasterTS only has one thing that is reactive and that is the signals, they are easy to see, detect and use.<br/>
+MasterTS only has one thing that is reactive, and that is the signals; they are easy to see, detect, and use.<br/>
 They can be used anywhere anyway in any combination, without the need for hacks and boilerplate code.

-Another problem with Svelte, React and many other frameworks is, Components are not HTML Nodes, espacially in Svelte using components as value is mostly feels hacky with no full TypeScript support.<br/>
+Another problem with Svelte, React, and many other frameworks is that components are not HTML Nodes, especially in Svelte using components as a value mostly feels hacky with no full TypeScript support.<br/>
-MasterTS uses Web-Components like Lit, so a component is just another HTML Node that you can use and store in anyway.
+MasterTS uses Web-Components like Lit, so a component is just another HTML Node that you can use and store in any way.
 It's not special and doesn't have any pitfalls.

-In SolidJS and React, we use TSX, which let's which lets you define components in any way you want, they are just functions returning a component.<br/>
+In SolidJS and React, we use TSX, which lets you define components in any way you want; they are just functions returning a component.<br/>
-MasterTS follows the same path, components can be defined and created in anyway, so it's modular.
+MasterTS follows the same path; components can be defined and created in any way, so it's modular.

-Svelte expects you to relay on the compiler so much.
-It expects you to use `.svelte` file extension for your components which is not really modular and free, and doesn't have full TypeScript support and when it has the TypeScript support, it's not always great.<br/>
+Svelte expects you to rely on the compiler so much.
+It expects you to use `.svelte` file extension for your components, which is not really modular and free and doesn't have full TypeScript support, and when it has TypeScript support, it's not always great.<br/>
-In MasterTS we use `.ts` files, so TypeScript is the first class citizen and natively supported.<br/>
+In MasterTS, we use `.ts` files, so TypeScript is the first-class citizen and natively supported.<br/>

 So MasterTS is the combination of these (with some changes):
-- It gets signals from SolidJS but doesn't return it with a getter, setter tuple and makes it easy to detect runtime.
+- It gets signals from SolidJS but doesn't return it with a getter, setter tuple and makes it easy to detect at runtime.
-- It gets function based components from React's TSX, and even more flexable.
+- It gets function-based components from React's TSX, and even more flexible.
-- It gets html template syntax and stores from Svelte, but stores are signals.
+- It gets HTML template syntax and stores from Svelte, but stores are signals.
-- It uses Web-Components like Lit while also let's you use fragments without Web-Components.
+- It uses Web-Components like Lit while also lets you use fragments without Web-Components.
-- It just a TS library.
+- It's just a TS library.

-So, MasterTS is designed to be simple and easy to use, with a focus on transparency, simplicity and modularity.
+So, MasterTS is designed to be simple and easy to use, with a focus on transparency, simplicity, and modularity.

 **Simple:** It does what you expect it to do.
-Everything is either a HTML Node or a Signal.
+Everything is either an HTML Node or a Signal.

 **Transparent:** It prioritizes not hiding things from you.
-Everything where it should be at.
+Everything is where it should be.

 **Modular:** It doesn't tell you where and how to define things.
 Everything is easy to understand and combine.